Karthik-K-N/enhancements/keps/sig-node/3953-dynamic-node-resize/README.md

 ## Proposal

-This KEP adds a polling mechanism in kubelet to fetch the machine-info using cadvisor, The information will be fetched repeatedly based on configured time interval.
-Later node status updater will take care of updating this information at node level.
+This KEP adds a polling mechanism in kubelet to fetch the machine-information using cAdvisor, The information will be fetched periodically based on a configured time interval, after which the node status updater is responsible for updating this information at node level in the cluster.

-This KEP also improvises the resource managers like memory manager, cpu manager initialization and reinitialization so that these resource managers will adapt to the dynamic change in machine configurations.
+Additionally, this KEP aims to improve the initialization and reinitialization of resource managers, such as the memory manager and CPU manager, so that they can adapt to changes in node's configurations.

 ### User Stories (Optional)

 #### Story 1

-As a cluster admin, I want to increase the cluster resource capacity without adding a new node to the cluster.
+As a cluster admin, I must be able to increase the cluster resource capacity without adding a new node to the cluster.

 #### Story 2

-As a cluster admin, I want to decrease the cluster resource capacity without removing an existing node from the cluster.
+As a cluster admin, I must be able to decrease the cluster resource capacity without removing an existing node from the cluster.

 ### Notes/Constraints/Caveats (Optional)